zyedidia/knit/README.md

   `$^`, `$@`, and `$*`.
 * Take tracks recipe changes, so if you update a variable (in the Takefile or at the command-line), any dependent rules will be automatically rebuilt.
-* Take uses Tcl for customizing, rather than the Make custom language.
+* Take uses Tcl for customization, rather than the Make custom language.
 * Make supports `%` meta-rules.
 Take supports `%` meta-rules and regular expression meta-rules.
 * Take builds using all cores by default.
 * Take's implementation is small: roughly 1,500 LOC (4,500 including the Tcl interpreter).
+Take is written in Go and can be easily built for many systems.

 # Installation